Day 3 — Wednesday, June 13 — Art

 But as he explored color science more and more, he began advocating for teaching what he called "Color Sense" rather than "Color Theory".

 Relating Munsell to Other Systems in An Elastic Color Solid

 For a student of architecture in the early 1960s the Munsell system was a revelation.
 Munsell’s hue, value, and chroma were perfectly clear, but then they were challenged by the Ostwald system with its white content and black content.
 Revelation was followed by confusion.
 It became evident that there is no such thing as a single ‘correct’ colour solid or, indeed, a single ‘correct’ colour circle.
 Colour circles can be structured with equally spaced ‘primaries’ or organised so that ‘complementary’ colours are opposite to each other, but different systems have different sets of primaries, and different ways of establishing complementary relationships yield different pairings.
 These different relationships can be reconciled if the circle is treated as elastic with intervals between colours stretched or compressed to show the relationships relevant for a given situation.
 In the third dimension of a colour solid the principle of elasticity can also be applied show relationships of value or of whiteness/blackness; the structure of Munsell can be ‘morphed’ into that of Ostwald.
 During this talk I will show that, if the colour solid is regarded as elastic, it is easier to understand the information embodied in the structures of different colour order systems and also to see how they relate.

-This slide presentation will show how Classic Realism meets Contemporary Realism in the work of many painters today.
+This slide presentation will show how Classic Realism meets Contemporary Realism in the work of many painters using the Munsell system today.